 You can elaborately use turmeric in your cuisine.
-However, if you are taking it as a supplement, it is safe to consume 0.4 gms to 0.6 gms of turmeric powder three times a day
+However, if you are taking it as a supplement, it is safe to consume 0.4 grams to 0.6 grams of turmeric powder three times a day.

 Some of the FAQs about turmeric that many people have are;

-Irrespective of the fact that turmeric consumption enhances your health in many ways, there are a few situations during which you should seek a health practitioner’s advice before taking turmeric supplements.
+Irrespective of the fact that turmeric consumption enhances your health in many ways.
+But, there are a few situations during which you should seek a health practitioner’s advice before taking turmeric supplements.
 These include: